jpravetz/epdoc-strava/README.md

 Notes:

-1. $HOME is resolved by trying, in order, the ENV variables HOME, HOMEPATH and USERPROFILE.
+1. bin/strava.js will try to resolve the location of .strava/settings.json by resolving $HOME.
-2. athleteId may alternatively be specified as a command line parameter
+$HOME is resolved by trying, in order, the ENV variables HOME, HOMEPATH and USERPROFILE.
-3. The lineStyles object allows you to customize colors.
-The keys are Strava [Activity types](http://strava.github.io/api/v3/activities/), and the values include KML line color ('aabbggrr', alpha, blue, green, red hex values) and width.
+2. athleteId may be specified in the settings file or on the command line.
-4. The *segments* list is a list of segments that will be added to the KML activity description (see details below).
+3. The settings file's lineStyles object allows you to customize colors for segments and routes.
+The keys in this object are Strava [Activity types](http://strava.github.io/api/v3/activities/), and the values include KML line color ('aabbggrr', alpha, blue, green, red hex values) and width.
+There are additional keys for 'Segment' and 'Commute' that are not in the list of Strava activity types.

 Strava Command Line Application
 -------------------------------